-The committee meets one evening a week in February, March and April from 5:30 p.m. to 8:30 p.m. and will meet with City Council twice in May or June to present their recommendation.
+The committee meets one evening a week in February, March, April and May from 5:30 p.m. to 8:30 p.m. and will meet with City Council to present their recommendation in May or June.
 In total, there will be three Tuesday night meetings with Council and the rest of the meetings will be held on Monday evenings to interview the nonprofit applicants.
 The meeting schedule is finalized in January once all of the applications have been submitted.

 Each Thornton Assistance Funds Committee member serves for one year and must reapply each year he/she would like to serve on the committee.
 Applications are due December 21, 2018 to the City Clerk's Office.
 Interested candidates need to complete a Board and Commission Application.
 A link to the Board and Commission Application is located on the right hand side of this page.